-The goal of the Mayo Clinic Low Vision Service is to help you make the most of the vision you have.
+The goal of the Mayo Clinic low vision specialty group is to help you make the most of the vision you have.

 Low vision means having impaired vision that cannot be corrected by glasses, surgery or medication.
 The most common cause of low vision is macular degeneration, an age-related disease that affects the central portion of your visual field.
 Other common causes include glaucoma, cataracts and diabetes.

 Low vision affects every person differently and requires looking beyond conventional vision-improvement approaches to focus on the patient's particular problem.

 A visit with an expert in the Mayo Clinic low vision specialty group will include the following:

 - Low vision assessment.
 A medical social worker will interview you to determine how low vision is affecting you and your family.

 - Comprehensive vision exam.
 You may already have received an eye exam from an eye doctor, but during a visit with the Mayo Clinic low vision specialty group, a doctor will give you an extended, refined vision exam.
 This exam helps pinpoint which lenses or low vision devices will help you achieve the clearest possible image.

 - Follow-up and referral.
 You may be referred to an occupational therapist for training in the use of low vision aids, or the medical social worker can refer you to agencies or organizations in your area that help visually impaired people.